NandiniNayak/foodora-collaborative-project/README.md

 - Each member of the team picks up a task from the task list
 - Before starting work, discuss with the team and plan out how would you handle independent tasks and dependent tasks
-- Design and draw an ERD as a team before starting work too.
+- Design and draw an ERD as a team before starting implementation.
 - Each person in the team has three major tasks.
-i) implements the functionality and push to side branch, send a review request to a team mate and a request for independent testing. ii) Review and test a team members code. iii) Once reviewed and tested will merge the changes to master.
+i) implements the functionality and push to side branch, send a review request to a team mate and a request for independent testing. ii) Review and test a team members code. iii) Once reviewed and tested create a pull request to  merge the changes to master.
-- Admin of the master branch has to discuss with the corresponding side branch coder and merge to master by resolving conflicts if any.
+- Admin of the master branch is allowed to merge to master.
 No one else is allowed to merge back into master.
 - Pair programming must be done where necessary and involves dependency.
 - Must follow scrum methodology.
 - Must follow GitHub guide for the commit messages(https://gist.github.com/digitaljhelms/3761873).